Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds: Introduction

 for this orbit.
-This provided an explicit example where orbits of the perturbed system ``diffuse'' as far and as fast\footnote{The fact that the speed of Arnold diffusion coincides with the prediction of averaging theory was indeed proved much later, see \cite{MR1986314,MR2152466,MR2739833,MR3670012}} from the integrable dynamics as allowed by averaging theory.
+This provided the first explicit example where orbits of the perturbed system ``diffuse'' as far and as fast \footnote{The fact that the speed of Arnold diffusion coincides with the prediction of averaging theory was indeed proved much later, see \cite{MR1986314,MR2152466,MR2739833,MR3670012}\corTypo{.}} from the unperturbed level sets as allowed by averaging theory.

-The use of two independent parameters (a method originally introduced by Poincar\'e) in Arnold's example simplifies a lot the study: \eqref{eq:hamform2} is to be compared with \eqref{eq:hamform}, where the size of $f$ is the {\em only} available parameter.
+The use of two independent parameters in Arnold's example simplifies a lot the study: \eqref{eq:hamform2} is to be compared with \eqref{eq:hamform}, where the size of $f$ is the {\em only} available parameter.
 Nevertheless, Arnold's example became a jumping off point for a large body of work.
 By now this is a thriving industry and it is known that diffusion occurs under a wide variety of hypotheses.

-Another (deeper) question raised by Arnold is the case where the parturbed Hamiltonian is completely integrable and in action-angle form (the famous ``fundamental problem of dynamics'' of Poincar\'e).
+Another (deeper) question raised by Arnold is the case where the comment 7{unperturbed }Hamiltonian is completely integrable and in action-angle form (the famous ``fundamental problem of dynamics'' of Poincar\'e).
 Given a Hamiltonian system $h$ which depends only on the actions, does there exist a large (residual) set of perturbations $g$ such that orbits diffuse in the previous fashion - or even visit any prescribed collection of open subsets of an energy level?
 It turns out that this question is extremely delicate, and there are still many important open problems in this active area of research.
 The present discussion is by no means intended as a literature review of the field, we refer to \cite{MR3646879} for a very nice result in any dimension, together with relevant references.